 I never had much of a sweet tooth until I started running.
-And then the cake arrived and I discovered just how well cake and running go together.
+And then the cake arrived and I discovered just how well cake and running go together – carrot and pineapple cake to be precise.

 At the moment I don’t eat cake when actually running, but we’ll see how it goes.
 It’s a good treat for afters with a good strong cup of coffee.